-Update: I have since been back to Amsterdam a second time solo and loved it too – My Top 10 Tips For Visiting Amsterdam as a Solo Traveller.
+Update: I have since been back to Amsterdam for a second-time solo and loved it too, from this trip I wrote: My Top 10 Tips For Visiting Amsterdam as a Solo Traveller.

-1- Walk in a horseshoe shape around Herengracht canal from West to East.
+1- Walking in a horseshoe shape around the Herengracht canal from West to East.

-2- Walk through the Centre where Chinatown is and the Red Light District (because it has to be seen) and then further West to see the sunset.
+2- Walking through the Centre of Amsterdam through Chinatown and the Red Light District (because it has to be seen) even solo in Amsterdam!

 I used my Marco Polo Perfect Days in Amsterdam Spiral Guide to help me get to grips with the city and work out how to best structure my day.
 The spiral guides that Marco Polo offer tend to have a ‘Walks’ section towards the back of them which is perfect for me as I love my walking and wandering.